addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

      - **Applicable Costs**
      - **Notes**
    * - Key Pairs
-     - None
      -
+        + None
+     -
    * - Budgets
      -
         + $0.00 for your first two budgets.
         + $0.02 per budget per day afterwards.
+     -
-     - If you examine your 'Bill Details' (under Billing) and expand the 'Budgets' section, you will see; **"$0.00 for 62 Budget-days per month (free tier)"**.
-That represents your two free budgets per month.
+        + If you examine your 'Bill Details' (under Billing) and expand the 'Budgets' section, you will see; **"$0.00 for 62 Budget-days per month (free tier)"**.
+This represents your two free budgets each month.

 Limits
 ------